 - Preparation for transport: Lolita will be comprehensively examined by a team of veterinarians for overall health and any communicable pathogens (e.g., normal blood and chemistry parameters, no morbillivirus, no hepatitis B virus).
 Seaquarium staff will condition Lolita to position herself in a sling.
 Other pre-transport protocols will be followed.

 - Transport: A transport crate will be found or built to ride on a flatbed semi-truck for transport to Miami-Dade International Airport.
-Either a commercial carrier or military aircraft will carry Lolita in her crate to Whidbey Island.
-A 6,700' runway is available at the Bellingham International Airport, located 3 miles from the Bellingham wharf, where industrial dockage allows Lolita's transfer from a flatbed truck carrying her in her sling and still in her cradle.
-She would be lowered in her sling, slowly, into a floating seapen at least 40' x 60' with a rigid frame to be towed the fifty miles to the seapen at Kanaka Bay.
+Either a commercial carrier or military aircraft will carry Lolita in her crate to Bellingham International Airport, located 3 miles from the Bellingham wharf, where industrial dockage allows Lolita's transfer from a flatbed truck carrying her in her sling and still in her cradle.
+She would be lowered in her sling, slowly, into a floating seapen at least 40' x 60' with a rigid frame to be towed the thirty miles to the seapen in Eastsound.
 This will be her first contact with her native waters since her capture in 1970.
 At that point the gates of the floating pen and the seapen would be opened and she would be allowed to enter her seapen.

 See more at: Transport of Lolita from Miami to her Natal Water.

-- The Facility: A protected cove on the west side of San Juan Island, Kanaka Bay, will be the site of Lolita's retirement facility.
-This cove was used in 1976 to care for two captured orcas for two weeks prior to their release.
-The eyebolts are still in place for holding the sea-pen net.
-In addition to the stationary sea-pen, and the floating sea-pen for use as needed for medical procedures, the facility will include a live-aboard boat or boats for accomodations for veterinary, training and security staff, and fish storage.
+- The Facility: A protected cove in the San Juan Islands in Eastsound on Orcas Island, will be the site of Lolita's retirement facility.
+In addition to the stationary sea-pen, and the floating sea-pen for use as needed for medical procedures, the facility will include accomodations for veterinary, training and security staff, and fish storage.

 A variety of measures will be taken to prevent public intrusion during the course of Lolita's rehabilitation and retirement.
 The site is away from public roads and access can be controlled with security personnel.
-Kanaka Bay is recessed from view from the travelled waters along the west side of San Juan Island, and can be partitioned with bouy lines to prevent boat traffic from a 200-300 yard perimeter.
+Eastsound is recessed from view from the travelled waters and can be partitioned with bouy lines to prevent boat traffic from a 200-300 yard perimeter.
 A 1,000 yard aircraft ceiling will be enforced by video security.
 24-hour security will be employed to prevent unauthorized approaches.

 C. Rehabilitation procedures